tweag/python-monorepo-example/2018-09-27-capability.md

 For simplicity's sake we will omit this here.

 With that we have written a program that demands two `HasWriter` capabilities.

 Before we can execute this program we need to define a concrete implementation that provides these capabilities.
 This is where we make use of the deriving-via strategies that the library offers.

-It is well known, that the writer monad provided by Mtl has a space leak.
+It is well-known that the writer monad provided by MTL [has a space leak][writert-space-leak].
-In capability we can derive a writer capability from a state capability instead, to avoid this issue.
+In `capability`, **we can derive a writer capability from a state capability instead**, to avoid this issue.
 In fact, we don't even provide a way to derive a writer capability from a writer monad.
 Following the ReaderT pattern we derive the state capabilities